mrcoco/slim3-eloquent-skeleton/README.md

 # Slim 3 Skeleton

-This is a simple skeleton project fork from akrabat/slim3-skeleton that includes Twig, Flash messages, eloquent ORM and Monolog.
+This is a simple skeleton project fork from akrabat/slim3-skeleton that includes scaffold tool, migrations,auth,Twig, Flash messages, eloquent ORM and Monolog.

 ## Create your project: